ethersphere/ethswarm-nextjs/content/pages/build.md

                   title: Test fairdrive
                   href: "https://fairdrive.fairdatasociety.org/"
                   background: transparent
-                title: Fairdrive - take back control of your data
+                title: Fairdrive - giving back control of your data
                 content: >-
                   Fairdrive is a decentralised alternative to services like Dropbox and Google Drive, powered by Swarm.
 It provides a user-friendly interface for decentralized applications (dApps) and personal data storage.
 Fairdrive empowers users to take control of their data and allows developers to leverage it to easily add decentralised storage to their dApps.
                 icon: ""